Ramya Krishnan: Breakthrough in Telugu and Hindi (1989–1998)

 After a series of failures in both Tamil and Telugu, she achieved fame through K. Viswanath's Sutradharulu, released in 1989.
-The film went onto win National Film Award for Best Feature Film in Telugu.
-After this, she featured in many movies and emerged as a leading actress in Tollywood (Telugu film Industry) alongside many other famous south Indian actresses.
 Her breakthrough came from K. Raghavendra Rao directorial movies where she emerged as a commercial romantic diva, due to successful movies such as Alludugaru (1990), Allari Mogudu (1992), Major Chandrakanth (1993) along with Mohan Babu and Allari Priyudu (1993) along with Rajasekhar.
 She played the role of a devoted wife of Sri Annamacharya, which was played by Nagarjuna in the film Annamayya (1997).
 In 1998, she played a leading role in Kante Koothurne Kanu.
 She received a Nandi Award for Best Actress from the Government of Andhra Pradesh for her performance in the film.
 Her biggest Kannada hits include Gadibidi Ganda (1993) and Mangalyam Tantunanena (1998) with Ravichandran.

 Ramya made her debut as a heroine in Hindi films with Yash Chopra's Parampara (1993).
-She acted in a few more Hindi films including Subhash Ghai's Khalnayak (1993), Mahesh Bhatt's Chaahat (1996), David Dhawan's Banarasi Babu (1997) Bade Miyan Chote Miyan (1998) along with Amitabh Bachchan and Govinda and Shapath with Mithun Chakraborty.
+She acted in a few more Hindi films including Subhash Ghai's Khalnayak (1993), Mahesh Bhatt's Chaahat (1996), David Dhawan's Banarasi Babu (1997), and Bade Miyan Chote Miyan (1998) along with Amitabh Bachchan and Govinda and Shapath with Mithun Chakraborty.